Serhiy Nigoyan

-Serhiy Gagikovych Nigoyan or Nihoyan (Сергій Нігоян, Սերգեյ Նիգոյան; August 2, 1993 – January 22, 2014) was an Armenian-Ukrainian Euromaidan activist who was fatally shot during the 2014 Hrushevskoho Street riots where he was acting as security.
+Serhiy Gagikovych Nigoyan or Nihoyan (Сергій Нігоян, Սերգեյ Նիգոյան; August 2, 1993 – January 22, 2014) was an Armenian-Ukrainian Euromaidan activist who was fatally shot during the 2014 Hrushevskoho Street protests where he was acting as security.
 He was the first protester killed by shooting during the protest.

 Biography

-Serhiy Nigoyan was born on August 2, 1993 to ethnic Armenians in Bereznuvativka village (south of Dnipro, then still under the Soviet name Dniepropetrovsk) in Ukraine.
+Serhiy Nigoyan was born on August 2, 1993, to ethnic Armenians in the village of Bereznuvativka (south of Dnipro, then still under the Soviet name Dnipropetrovsk) in Ukraine.
 Serhiy Nigoyan's parents are from the village Navur, in Armenia's northeastern province of Tavush, not far from the Azerbaijani border.
 They moved to Ukraine in the early 1990s, during the First Nagorno-Karabakh War when their village was often attacked.
 Some relatives of Serhiy's father Gagik still live in Navur.

 Serhiy was an only child.
 He was born in Ukraine and never visited his ancestral land, yet loved his country.
 According to his father, on a wall next to Serhiy's bed hangs the flag of Armenia.
 Serhiy was attending the Armenian Church and knew the history of his people.
 His father also stated that Serhiy studied at the Kamianske, then Dniprodzerzhynsk, College of Physical Education, but after two years of study he ceased attending classes and in summer along with his father was visiting Crimea for seasonal work.
 Nigoyan was an amateur fighter in kyokushinkaikan karate and in the 2012 city championship in Kamianske, he placed third.

 Filming the project "There are people" («Є люди») to the 200th Anniversary of Shevchenko, producer Serhiy Proskrunia managed to record video footage of Nigoyan reading a fragment of Shevchenko's poem "Caucasus".

 Death and burial

-He died early in the morning of January 22, 2014 at around 06.30 after being mortally wounded.
+He died early in the morning of January 22, 2014, at around 06.30 after being mortally wounded.
 Soon after, at around 08.10, Berkut violently charged protesters on Hrushevskoho street, near the Lobanovsky Dynamo Stadium.

-On January 23, 2014 the Televised News Service (TSN) showed a footage with interview of Nigoyan filmed on January 19 by the TSN's cameraman.
+On January 23, 2014, the Televised News Service (TSN) showed a footage with interview of Nigoyan filmed on January 19 by the TSN's cameraman.
 On a question why he came to Euromaidan, Nigoyan stated that he did so in protest against beating of students by Berkut militsiya.
 While proud to be an Armenian, Nigoyan wanted to express his support for people among which he was born and with which he lived.

-On January 26, 2014 Nigoyan was buried in his native village Bereznuvativka.
+On January 26, 2014, Nigoyan was buried in his native village Bereznuvativka.
 His funeral was attended by local villagers, representative of the Armenian diaspora, priests from Armenian and Ukrainian Churches.
 His requiem was served by the head of Ukrainian Eparchy of the Armenian Apostolic Church Archbishop Grigoris Buniatyan.